mateodevia/typescript-dao/README.md

 ![image](https://user-images.githubusercontent.com/35933399/210134494-910f0d89-73eb-43af-b1e7-ca13b8393d1b.png)

 ### Vote for a proposal
+Only the voters can vote for a proposal.
+When a proposal´s state is active the voters are able to vote in favor, against, or abstain if they have enough ethers to pay the gas fee for voting.
 ![image](https://user-images.githubusercontent.com/35933399/210134765-2d5fcd99-533c-4957-baef-9f99c5e9a6c9.png)

 ### Enqueue the proposal
+When a proposal succeeds, any user is allowed to enqueue the proposal if they have enough ethers to pay the gas fee for enqueuing.
 ![image](https://user-images.githubusercontent.com/35933399/210134935-3d3e2608-4a6a-4dbe-9414-7ed4e59b937c.png)

 ### Excecute the proposal
+When a proposal is queued, any user is allowed to execute the proposal if they have enough ethers to pay the gas fee for execution.
 ![image](https://user-images.githubusercontent.com/35933399/210134955-7291799f-8fe0-4215-b0ab-83a8fc68512b.png)

 # Demo
 You can try the app [__right here__](https://github.com/mateodevia)

 To be able to vote you can import the following addresses in you metamask: